-What happens to my materials at the end of the semester?
+What happens to my reserve material at the end of the semester?

-How do I know if my reserves are being used?
+How do I know if my Course Reserve material is being used by students?

 Should I be concerned about copyright?

-Professors are responsible for ensuring their Reserve requests are in compliance with U.S. copyright law and the specifics of The College of Saint Rose Copyright Policy.
+Yes.
+Faculty and instructors are responsible for ensuring that their Course Reserve requests are in compliance with U.S. copyright law and the specifics of The College of Saint Rose Copyright Policy.
 Circulation staff will be in touch if there is a copyright issue with your Course Reserve request.